 Arranged symmetrically across the two large cases are the spectacular horizontal pipes of the Chancellor’s Trumpet stop, added in 2012 by the Beckerath company to mark the 40th anniversary of the organ, as a gift from Sydney University's Chancellor’s Committee.

-Amy Johansen is the University of Sydney Organist and Carillonist.
-Her duties include performing on the organ in the Great Hall and on the 54-bell War Memorial Carillon for graduation ceremonies (more than 80 each year), recitals and special events, and teaching carillon.
-She leads an enthusiastic team of honorary carillonists who share the playing duties.
+Amy Johansen is our immediate past University of Sydney Organist and Carillonist.
+Her duties included performing on the organ in the Great Hall and on the 54-bell War Memorial Carillon for graduation ceremonies (more than 80 each year), recitals and special events, and teaching carillon.

 Amy began her carillon studies with Dr Jill Forrest, now Emeritus University Carillonist, in 1997.
-She is a certified Carillonneur member of the Guild of Carillonneurs in North America, and apart from her regular recitals at the University, has played in Canberra and across the USA, Canada and Europe.
+She is a certified Carillonneur member of the Guild of Carillonneurs in North America, and apart from her duties during her time at the University, has played in Canberra and across the USA, Canada and Europe.

 Facts & figures